 - Set User to Authenticate only after Device Registration.
+Require authentication after user registers a device.
 If you choose this option, new users enrolled in Access Authenticator will not be prompted to authenticate upon sign on until after they have registered a device. - Manually Set Authentication Option for User.
 Administrator is responsible for activating or deactivating authentication on an individual user basis using the 'Authenticate User' option in the Edit User settings for each new user (regardless of whether a device has been registered or not).